 Tertia Optio(third option) which is a very viable alternative where we abuse a legitimately signed driver to execute our code in

 BYOVKD.
 Some of them are:

-BYOVKDis not commonly seen in intrusions, over the years there are some highly publicised cases of this technique being used by Nation-states for
+BYOVKDis not commonly seen in intrusions, over the years there have been some highly publicised cases of this technique being leveraged by nation-states for